Activity-dependent resolution adjustment for radar-based human activity recognition: Activity-dependent Resolution Adjustment

 To facilitate resolution adjustment using \(p_{m}\), the filter bank, \(\text{FB}(m,f)\), is derived as follows:

 The filters in the filter bank are designed such that for each frequency point, they linearly increase from 0 to 1 between the previous and current frequency points and linearly decrease from 1 to 0 between the current and subsequent frequency points.
+Triangular filters are adopted for their locality and efficiency and for their ability to yield an approximately constant total gain when overlapped, which helps avoid unnecessary spectral distortion.
 This filter bank is independently applied to the positive and negative frequency components of the spectrogram.
-The processed positive and negative frequency components are then recombined to generate the RA spectrogram.
+The processed components are then recombined to generate the RA spectrogram.

-Figs. \ref{fig2} and \ref{fig3} illustrate the process and results of generating RA spectrograms using the proposed method for various activities.
-Fig. \ref{fig2} presents the results of identifying the negative and positive corner frequencies for the falling and limping motions.
-The corner frequency is subsequently employed to adjust the spectrogram resolution.
+Figs. \ref{fig2} and \ref{fig3} illustrate the process and outcomes of generating RA spectrograms for various activities using the proposed method, based on the same dataset as Fig. \ref{fig1}.
+Specifically, Fig. \ref{fig2} highlights the identification of negative and positive corner frequencies associated with the falling and limping motions.
+The corner frequency is subsequently employed to adjust the resolution.
 The examples of the RA spectrogram shown in Fig. \ref{fig3} illustrate that the enhanced resolution within the frequency range corresponding to micro-Doppler signatures allows for precise pattern analysis.

 Fig. \ref{figA} presents the tracking results of micro-Doppler signatures in the conventional and RA spectrograms, which highlight the extent of resolution improvement.
 Signature tracking is performed by extracting the frequency index with the highest value for each time index within each spectrogram, followed by the application of a Kalman filter.
-This comparison demonstrates that the resolution enhancement in the RA spectrogram significantly contributes to a more accurate analysis of micro-Doppler signature features.
+This comparison demonstrates that the adaptive resolution approach effectively reveals subtle micro-Doppler features previously indistinct under fixed resolutions, enhancing clarity and distinguishability.
 It should be noted that in Figs. \ref{fig3}(b) and \ref{figA}(b), the improved resolution substantially enhances the clarity of signature features for activities such as limping, which are primarily concentrated in the low-frequency band.
 These findings demonstrate the strong impact of resolution enhancement in such cases.